 Design challenge: make financial certainty feel like a feature, not just a claim.

-How do you make real-time data feel trustworthy rather than overwhelming?
-How do you communicate both power and stability simultaneously?
-How do you pass a security review in the first scroll?
+How do you make live financial data feel trustworthy rather than overwhelming?
+How do you communicate both depth and stability at the same time?
+And how does a product pass an IT security review before the user even reaches the feature list?

 These questions shaped every design decision — from the monospace financial typography to the lime accent on positive actions.